loader

 Source: PxFuel

-Safeguard duty distraught the car sales and would add unexpected costs to the buyers.
-Imagine a buyer having already allocated their budget to a particular car would be surprised that there are additional tariffs to their purchase.
+Safeguard duty would disrupt the car sales and would add unexpected costs to the buyers.
+Imagine a buyer having already allocated their budget to a particular car and being surprised that there are additional tariffs to their purchase.
 Even if buyers are willing to pay the safeguard duty, brands ask consumers to pay the total amount of the provision.
 The payment ranges from 7,000 pesos to as high as 60 thousand pesos.

 Optimism of Car Brands